 Through exploring each of these requirements, we learn that function was very important but fashion was never far behind.
 Motoring coats and hats changed with the fashion trends just as often as dress clothes did.
 Women had to travel light, so making intelligent choices about her clothing was critical.

 An independent woman of the Edwardian era embraced the suit as her daily uniform.
 They were durable, practical, and empowering – the perfect outfit for traveling in cars.
 The suit consisted of a long skirt, a matching jacket, and a separate blouse.
 Each piece could also be not matching.
-In this case, the skirt was patterned and the jacket was solid.
+In the below case, the skirt was patterned and the jacket was solid.
 Common fabrics were blue wool serge or brown or grey tweed in winter and white/cream serge or moire in summer.

 The skirt changed in shape from 1900 to 1915 a few times.
 Initially, the 1890s shape was A-line with a full flared hemline.
 Then in 1900, it moved to a more fitted and lean “bell” shape with a full hem at the bottom third only.
 Then it moved back to a very full A-line shape.
 After 1910, it went back to a straight up and down “hobble skirt,” although most women continued to wear more practical, less restrictive straight skirts.